Military Benefits in New Mexico

 Military Survivor Benefits for Divorced Spouse

 A service member may still voluntarily name their former spouse as the beneficiary of their Survivor Benefit Plan (SBP).
-This former spouse must be designated with 1 year of the divorce.
+This former spouse must be designated with 1 year of divorce.
 Also, remarriage before the age of 55 will cause the beneficiary status to be terminated, unless the remarriage later ends through divorce or death.

 Thrift Savings Plan (TSP) Benefits After Divorce